Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: (Near) Minimax Error Rates

 Notably, despite the heavy-tailedness and quantization, the estimator achieves an element-wise rate $O(\sqrt{\frac{\log d}{n}})$ coincident with the one for sub-Gaussian case.
-Indeed, after truncation the data are essentially more benign for estimation, while one can clearly position quantization level $\Delta$ in the multiplicative factor $\mathscr{L}=\sqrt{M}+\Delta^2$.
-Thus, the cost of quantization is inessential without affecting the key part of the error rate.
-These remarks on the (near) optimality and the degradation incurred by quantization remain valid in our subsequent Theorems.
+One can clearly position quantization level $\Delta$ in the multiplicative factor $\mathscr{L}=\sqrt{M}+\Delta^2$.
+Thus, the information loss incurred by quantization is inessential in that it does not affect the key scaling law but only slightly worsens the leading factor.
+These remarks on the (near) optimality and the information loss incurred by quantization remain valid in our subsequent theorems.